yomandawg/TIL/React/react.md

 * **Class** components (*legacy*) || Function components with **Hooks**
   1. produce JSX to show content
   2. use the Lifecycle Method system to run code at specific points in time
-  3. use the 'state' system to update content
+  3. use the *state* system to update content
 #### Nesting (component hierarchy)
 * a component can be shown inside of another - `<MyComponent />`
 #### Reusablity